Ebenezer Acquah

 Fourth year

-Fields of Interest: labor economics, discrimination
+Fields of Interest: labor economics, development economics, and behavioral economics

 Trinity’s Douglass received a bachelor’s degree in public health from the University of Washington and a master’s degree in agricultural economics from the University of Tennessee.
 She enjoys hiking, trail running and mountain biking.